 - Consider an open mortgage even though the % is higher, you can pay it off whenever you can.
 Interest is an exponential function not linear so spending only 10% of your wage on keeping your family alive and putting the other 90% of your wage into your open mortgage will have you owing your home as fast as possible (meaning house costs your the least).
 Conventional banking will only dictate you pay $3K/month and spending and saving the rest.
 Because of the exponential fx of interest, this makes no sense since few investments now can guarantee you a better return, and spending the money just makes everything harder than it has to be.
 That means no vacation for the first year or two (no big deal, your own life is so good you don’t need to escape from it you will be exponentially better off than had you followed the bank’s amortization schedule, and you can ball out all you want.

-- Choose a home with the largest area of Low-E windows facing the south (at least two-thirds).
+- Choose a home with the largest area of windows facing the south.
+Preferably at least two-thirds of the windows are giant south-facing Low-E windows- taking advantage of Edmonton’s most abundant resource – 2345 hours/per year.
 Use retractable awnings to control heat into your south-facing windows.
-Use hi-tech window film on the east and west windows to block out summer sun and retain warmth in the winter.
-Do not install film on the south windows since efficiency gains in the summer would be less than the solar heat blocked in the cold months when the sun is in the low southern sky.
+Never instal window film since efficiency gains in the summer would be less than the solar heat blocked in the cold months when the sun is in the low southern sky.
 North-facing windows never need film except for privacy reasons.

 - Choose a home with dark colored stone/tile/natural wood floors and build a dark stone/gypsum wall in the south-facing room.
 These materials add to the thermal mass of your home, keeping your home warmer in the winter and make it more efficient to cool in the summer.
 If there is considerable mass in the wall, lighter more reflective floors will distribute heat to the wall.
 The rest of the home should be painted light with zero VOC paint to maximize light.

 - Buy residential real estate for improving your life first, rental income second, and capital appreciation third.